GeorgePasquali/csf-search-trie/README.md

 # csf-search-trie
-A simple searching algo implementation i c#.
+A simple searching algo i implemented in c#.